 Supplemental and Optional Readings/Resources: Additional articles, videos, and tutorials will also be posted on Canvas.
+Course participants are asked to download the sli.do app from an app store near you.

 • NOTE: All readings posted online are for educational purposes only and should not be duplicated or redistributed.